mysticole928/CrowdStrike-CNAPP/python/run-all-yaml/readme.md

-# Run All YAML
+# Run all YAML files

-The python scripts in this folder will run or all the kubernetes `yaml` files in a given directory.
+The python scripts in this folder will run or all the kubernetes `yaml` files in a directory.

 They are used to build or tear down my lab evironment and are rudimentary.
 There is no error checking or advanced processing.